 Related Frequently Asked Questions:

-Information 24/7 – If you have questions about a ticket, suspension, or revocation on your Missouri driver record, you may now call our new interactive voice response system at (573) 526-2407 - available 24 hours a day, 7 days a week.
+Information 24/7 – For information about a ticket, suspension, or revocation on your Missouri driver record, you may call our interactive voice response system at (573) 526-2407 - available 24 hours a day, 7 days a week, or log in to your MyDMV profile.

 Alcohol- and Drug-Related Convictions